I just woke to my final day in Ubud. I am so ready to leave. I am thoroughly done with living in Bali, Indonesia.

 We did return to Ubud, though, for me to attend my yoga teacher training, which was an amazing experience, and at the time I thought life changing.
 During this time living in Bali, we met some friends, and settled in more.
 After analyzing and analyzing where we wanted to settle down in Asia, in Bangkok, Kuala Lumpur, Hanoi, or even Yangon, with loads of pros and cons lists, we went with our gut and settled in Ubud.
 It just felt right, and even after making the decision we kept telling each other coyly, “we should move to Ubud.”

 After another few months, we were on the road again, with plans to return to Ubud “full time.”
 In my next episode of the 5 things I learned living in Bali, I was an entirely different person, filled with positivity and certainty.
-This is what I learned from my next few months living in Bali: I felt comfortable saying I lived in Ubud, I loved yoga, there were decent dining options in Ubud, maybe we did fit in, and we were moving full time to Ubud.
+This is what I learned from my next few months living in Bali: I felt comfortable saying I lived in Ubud, I loved yoga, there were decent dining options and things to do in Ubud, maybe we did fit in, and we were moving full time to Ubud.

 The October 2013 me was filled with so much hope, energy, and promise.